New to Telerik Reporting? Download free 30-day trial

 Report Events are not intended to be used as a place/time to modify the report definition.
 As of Q3 2016 any changes on the report items' definitions in processing stage events will not make effective change in the resulting report.
 Report definition properties are read and cached when the report processing gets started.
 In previous versions changes may take effect, resulting in changed output for all processing items processed after the event handler execution.

-After processing is over, the processed report is ready for rendering in one of the available formats, see Rendering Extensions.
+After processing is over, the processed report is ready for rendering in one of the available formats, see Export Formats.
 There are no events triggered during this stage of the report generation.